 This shows how two or domains interact together to form the final structure of a globular protein.

-Like other globular proteins, hemoglobin has a globular shape, is soluble in water, has highly specific amino acid sequence and undergoes denaturation upon changing temperature and pH.
+Like other globular proteins, haemoglobin has a globular shape, is soluble in water, has a highly specific amino acid sequence and undergoes denaturation upon changing temperature and pH.

 The amino acid sequence is so specific that the change of only one amino acid can distort its structure and render it ineffective.
 An example is sickle cell disease.

-In sickle cell disease, polar glutamic acid at position 6 of beta chain is replaced by non-polar valine.
-As a result, hemoglobin precipitates and causes sickling of red blood cells.
+In sickle cell disease, polar glutamic acid at position 6 of the beta chain is replaced by non-polar valine.
+As a result, haemoglobin precipitates and causes the sickling of red blood cells.
 It causes severe anemia in patients.

-The example of sickle cell anemia/disease helps to understand the importance of specific amino acid sequence of globular proteins.
+The example of sickle cell anaemia/disease helps to understand the importance of the specific amino acid sequence of globular proteins.

 - Globular proteins are the functional proteins needed for various functions in living organisms.